-The talks -- mediated by the European Union and hosted in Doha, Qatar -- were the latest hope at getting both sides to come to an agreement as tensions around Iran’s nuclear program grow.
+The talks – mediated by the European Union and hosted in Doha, Qatar – were the latest hope at getting both sides to come to an agreement as tensions around Iran’s nuclear program grow.

 The two-day talks were aimed at resolving the remaining issues between the US and Iran.
 A senior American official said talks had gone “backwards” but Iran’s Foreign Minister Hossein Amir-Abdollahian said Saturday that “the path to diplomacy is open” and described the negotiations as “positive.”

 Iran’s deputy foreign minister and top nuclear negotiator Ali Bagheri Kani said on Sunday that the time and place for the next round of negotiations are being finalized.

 But as talks falter, Iran inches closer to the amount of enriched uranium necessary to build a nuclear bomb, and reduces cooperation with the United Nations’ nuclear watchdog, raising prospects of its adversaries resorting to military options to deter its nuclear capabilities.

 CNN spoke with Ali Vaez, Iran Project Director at Crisis Group, a think tank in Washington, D.C., about what may happen next.

 Since the talks ended without any progress, how likely is escalation going forward and what would that look like?

 One thing is certain: the “no deal, no crisis” dynamic is not sustainable.
 With so much friction between Iran, the US and their respective regional allies, there is plenty of space for deliberate or unintended escalation that might spiral out of control.
 All of this is likely to turn the summer of 2022 [into one that is] quite similar to the summer of 2019, when tensions flared up in the form of tightening sanctions and attacks on international shipping lanes and Gulf Arab states’ infrastructure, bringing Tehran and Washington perilously close to open conflict multiple times during the course of just a few months.

 The only difference now is that due to the ongoing dialogue between Iran and Saudi Arabia, as well as the UAE, the arena of competition is likely to shift to the Levant.

 Does the lack of progress in Doha mean the deal is dead?

 Not necessarily.
 Failure in this round could turn diplomacy with Iran into a zombie process for a while.
 Both sides will return home and will likely engage in mutual escalation in the hope that the other side would eventually blink first.
 But as we get closer to the midterm congressional elections, the Biden administration’s appetite for a deal could diminish.
 The problem is that the Democrats are bound to lose control over Congress in November, which in turn is going to diminish Iran’s interest in dealing with a lame duck administration that no longer controls Congress.

 What happens next?